-Professional Ballet Program (PBP) Auditions are open to students entering:
+Professional Ballet-Academic Program Auditions are open to students entering:

 - Students who have completed high school in a rigorous full-time dance program who wish to prepare for professional careers

-Note to parents: When registering for your audition, please register your child for the grade he/she will be entering into starting September 2020.
+Note to parents: When registering for your audition, please register your child for the grade they will be entering into starting September 2022.